-If a theme park vacation is on your family’s bucket list (hello, mouse house), but you’re overwhelmed even thinking about it, we’ve got good news—you can head to a theme park this summer and not have to fly or plan out months in advance.
-Take a trip over the border to Pennsylvania to the sweetest spot on Earth—Hersheypark with thrilling rides for older and younger kids, character visits, an 11-acre waterpark, a zoo, and lots and lots of sweet chocolate.
-Oh, and did we mention that you can even make your own one-pound Reese’s Peanut Butter Cup?
-Take a weekend and stay over at themed lodges and hotels that keep the entertainment going (with a spa for adult time).
+If a theme park vacation is on your family’s bucket list (hello, mouse house), but you’re overwhelmed even thinking about it, we’ve got good news—you can head to a theme park this spring and summer and not have to fly or plan out months in advance.
+Take a trip over the border to Pennsylvania to the sweetest spot on Earth, aka Hersheypark, with thrilling rides for older and younger kids, character visits, an 11-acre waterpark, a zoo, and lots and lots of sweet chocolate.
+Oh, and did we mention you can make your own one-pound Reese’s Peanut Butter Cup?
+Spend a weekend at themed lodges and hotels that keep the entertainment going (with a spa for adult time).
 We’ve made the planning easy, so read on for everything you need to know about Hersheypark, one of our top family-friendly resorts. (featured photo credit: Hershey Entertainment and Resorts)

 Hersheypark, Hershey’s Chocolate World, And More